artsy/artsy.github.io/_posts/2018-03-19-making-a-components-pod.markdown

 —

 OK, let’s go take this and migrate it into GitHawk.
-This is what our end-goal looks like:
+This is our end-goal:

 <center><img src="/images/making_cp_pod/githawk.gif" width="75%" /></center>